VerA: Versatile Anonymization Applicable to Clinical Facial Photographs: Conclusion

-We present extended results illustrating the quality of our controllable generator, both in semantic and in high-level generative image control.
-We additionally propose extended anonymization evaluation.
-Namely, further results on regular single-image anonymization, clinical single-image anonymization, as well as the paired counterparts.
-We also present examples of full-image anonymization and more evaluation on downstream utility.
+\centerline{ \bf Supplementary Material} \textit{ We present extended results illustrating the control of our image generator, both in terms of semantic and high-level generative control.
+We additionally propose extended anonymization evaluation for the different problem settings.
+Namely, further results on standard single-image anonymization, clinical single-image anonymization, as well as the paired counterparts where two images of the same person need to be anonymized consistently.
+We also present illustrative examples of full-image anonymization and more evaluation on downstream utility.
 Lastly, we provide an ablation study of our proposed mirroring contrastive learning and the projection heads we learn on top of the pretrained high-level encoders.
-We add the table of contents below for more convenience in navigating sections.
-All the supplementary results echo what we present in our main manuscript.
+We add the table of contents below for more convenience in navigating between the sections.
+All the supplementary results support what we present in our main manuscript. }